 SclerotherapyAuthor: Dr. Gordon Sasaki

-In the facial area, patients generally are concerned about acne rosacea.
+On the face and neck, patients generally are concerned about acne rosacea.
 The vascular component of acne rosacea consists of flushing on the cheeks, nose or chin that becomes exacerbated with exercise, temperature fluctuations, hormonal changes, and the effects from alcoholic beverages and certain foods.
 Acne rosacea is believed to have a genetic background that is potentiated by sun damage and stress.
 At times the sebaceous oil glands become more active and increase in size, leading to localized pain, infection, and distortions.
-Acne rosacea can be controlled by a strict regimen of effective sun screen protectors, gentle skin cleansers, and at times topical and oral antibiotics.
+Acne rosacea can be controlled by a strict regimen of effective sunscreen, gentle skin cleansers, and at times topical and oral antibiotics.
 For some, topical MetroGel may reduce the presence of vessels and calm down acne.
-These medically-based skin care services, provided by the skin care specialists in the Sasaki InnoVessence SkinCare Center, are coordinated with PhotoFacial® High Intensity Light treatments at the advanced Nurse Injection and Device Center to manage more effectively this challenging problem.
+These medically-based skin care services, provided by the skincare specialists in the Sasaki InnoVessence SkinCare Center, are coordinated with IPL PhotoFacial® High Intensity Light treatments at the advanced Nurse Injection and Device Center to manage more effectively this challenging problem.
 Small linear dilated blood vessels, called telangiectasias, that are located especially around the nose, can be eliminated by the use of a dedicated vascular laser that heats and collapses these annoying vessels.